-Issues Source Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact Would the Proposed Project: • •• a.
-Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? × b.
-Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
-1111.
-X c.
-Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
-X
+Issues Source Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact Would the Proposed Project: a.
+Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+X b.
+Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? Х c.
+Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? Х

 - a.
 No Impact.
-There could be a localized increase to the demand the temporary housing during the construction period, but there would be no long term effect on population. - b.
-No impact.
-No homes would be displaced - c.
-No impact.
+There could be a localized increase in the demand for temporary housing during the construction period, but there would be no long-term effect on population. - b.
+No Impact.
+No homes would be displaced. - c.
+No Impact.
 No people would be displaced.